IanDenning/CAA-Hockey-Analytics/README.md

 Built With
 R: dplyr, ggplot2, car (VIF), scales, ggrepel

-Note
-Data files and generated outputs are excluded from this repository.
+Note: Data files and generated outputs are excluded from this repository.
 Only the methodology and code are public.